The best country for an internet entrepreneur to incorporate

 The offshore jurisdiction of Madeira, located off the coast of Portugal – is getting closer to what we are looking for, but is still not ideal.
 I want to quickly highlight this jurisdiction as another example of what NOT to do, so you know why the corporations I list below are ideal.

 The entire process of incorporating in Madeira is more complicated than it needs to be.
 You are supposed to have 2 members on the account – although one is possible.
 There is a somewhat high requirement for capitalization, registered quotas as they are called, for 5000 euros.

 The government tries to sneak in fees whenever they can.
 For instance, you will pay an “installation fee” of 1000 Euros.
 Then, each year after you will have to pay an annual operating fee of 1800, and 0.5% of your profit in the previous year over a certain amount.
 Also, there is a VAT tax of 22%.

 Not enough reasons?
 Company meetings must be in Madeira or recorded as being held in Madeira by a proxy.

 Madeira taxes are niggling.
-They aren’t big enough to be a major concern, but they exist, and its hard to see how they could compete with other offshore jurisdictions which are completely tax-free.
-Their free trade zone makes sense for manufacturers, but for an internet business with no physical location and worldwide earned income, it makes sense to accept only jurisdiction with 0% tax.
+They aren’t large enough to be a major concern, but they exist, and those considered, it’s hard to see how Madeira could compete with other offshore jurisdictions that are completely tax-free.
+Madeira’s free trade zone makes sense for manufacturers, but for an internet business with no physical location and worldwide earned income, it makes sense to accept only jurisdictions with 0% tax.
 It should be blatantly obvious that Madeira is NOT where you want to set up your company.

 Okay, I’ve nearly beaten you over the head with examples of where you wouldn’t want to incorporate your internet business.
 Now lets discuss where you do want to incorporate an internet business.